Yuxiang1995/ICDAR2021_MFD/README.md

 # Usage

 ## Data Preparation
-Firstly, you need to split the image and txt file into two different folder from the original data.
-For example like this.
+Firstly, Firstly, you need to put the image files and the GT files into two separate folders as below.

 ```shell
 Tr01